foam-framework/foam/tutorial/6-detailview.md

 {% endraw %}
 {% endhighlight %}

-There's quite a lot there, but it's mostly the same pattern.
+There's quite a lot there, but it's mostly the same pattern repeated for each group of specs.
 A few points of interest:

 - `this.nextID()` is a function all views have, which returns a fresh identifier they can use as the ID of a DOM element.
-- We can defined new variables and functions in templates, like `checkmark`.
+- We can define new variables and functions in templates, like `checkmark`.

 Once you've got this file saved, reload the app and navigate to a phone, and you should see its information nicely laid out.
 Clicking a thumbnail image will load the larger version.